 Investors see hundreds of pitch books every year.

-If you’re raising money for a private offering, your pitch book might be the only thing that investors ever see about you, your real estate syndication company, and your investment opportunity.
+Your pitch book is the only thing that private investors ever see about you, your real estate syndication company, and your investment opportunity.

 You’re a snowflake in an avalanche.

 So how can you stand out from the crowd?
-And what are the primary components of a good Investment Pitch Deck?
+And what are the primary components of a good Investment Pitch Book?

 I’m so glad you asked.